 You should be able to easily stand and balance on your injured leg without difficulty.
 Before advancing to high-level sporting activities, you will need single leg balance and stability.¬† Get good on 1 leg before you go in for your surgery.

 Begin neuromuscular training after you have full range of motion, no limp, and good strength.¬† Start by practicing single leg balance for 30 consecutive seconds.¬† Then your physical therapist will advance you to more challenging exercises like band kicks or drills on a wobble board.

 Don‚Äôt put off your rehab until after your surgery.¬† Your rehab starts before your surgery!¬† We have watched too many good athletes neglect this phase of their rehab and never return to their sport.¬† Get a head start with the ACL prehab exercises in this article as soon as possible after your injury.¬† ACL injury recovery is a marathon full of ups and downs.¬† Be proactive from the start.

-If you would like help getting started, call our office to schedule an appointment with one of our doctors of physical therapy.¬† We have helped injured athletes of Southern Ocean County get back to their sport since 2007.
+For help getting started, call our office to schedule an appointment with one of our doctors of physical therapy.¬† We have been helping injured athletes of Southern Ocean County get back to their sport since 2007.